gravitational/teleport/docs/4.0/ssh_gsuite.md

 ## Create Teleport Roles

 We are going to create 2 roles:
--  privileged role admin who is able to login as root and is capable of administrating the cluster and non-privileged dev.
+-  Privileged role admin who is able to login as root and is capable of administrating the cluster
-- non-privileged dev
+- Non-privileged dev

 ```yaml
 kind: role